Sri Lanka - Country Commercial Guide

 Overview

-Oil Exploration: Petroleum exploration in Sri Lanka began approximately 40 years ago, but the first international licensing round was held in 2007 for three exploration blocks (M1, M2, and M3) and one exploration block was awarded in 2008 to Cairn Lanka Pvt Ltd, a subsidiary of Cairn India.
-For the first time, two natural gas discoveries were made in two out of the three wells drilled in Block M2 by Cairn in 2011.
-It is currently estimated that the Mannar Bay may hold around $200 billion worth of oil and gas resources.
-In October 2021, Parliament amended the Petroleum Resources Act to establish the Petroleum Development Authority of Sri Lanka and formulate a national policy for the upstream petroleum industry covering the exploration, development, production, and management of all petroleum resources in Sri Lanka.
-The law aims to provide the legal framework for all upstream processes in Sri Lanka, including the provision of operational guidelines.
+Oil Exploration: Petroleum exploration in Sri Lanka began approximately 40 years ago with more recent work on seismic surveys conducted in Mannar basin by a Norwegian seismic company.
+The first international licensing round was held in 2007 for three exploration blocks (M1, M2 and M3) in 2007 and one exploration block was awarded to Cairn Lanka Pvt Ltd, subsidiary of Cairn India in 2008.
+For the first time, two natural gas discoveries were made in two wells out of the three wells drilled in Block M2 by Cairn in 2011.
+The present estimate of the Mannar Bay oil and gas resources is around $200 billion.
+The Petroleum Development Authority (PDA) with its partners SLB (formerly Schlumberger) and Bell Geospace have continued to acquire, process and reprocess the Sri Lankan dataset for hydrocarbon resources.

-Based on data acquired from seismic surveys, the government estimates that there are over one million barrels of oil resources in a 30,000 square kilometer area in northern waters.
+Based on data acquired from seismic surveys, the government estimates that there are over two million barrels of oil resources in a 30,000 square kilometer area in northern waters.
 The seismic surveys were conducted by an Australian subsidiary of Norwegian firm TGS-NOPEC in 2003 and 2005.
-Bell Geospace conducted the first aerial mapping of petroleum resources in Sri Lanka in Q4 of 2021.

 Oil Refinery and Pipeline: Sri Lanka’s only refinery and the main port-to-refinery pipeline are in urgent need of upgrading and expansion.
-The state-owned Ceylon Petroleum Corporation (CPC) runs the Sapugaskanda refinery and plans to modernize the existing refinery and build a new one have been discussed for several years.
-Several companies have submitted proposals for this project, but the government has yet to award a contract.
+The state-owned Ceylon Petroleum Corporation (CPC) runs the Sapugaskanda refinery and plans to to modernize the existing refinery and build a new one have been discussed for many years with no progress made to implement the project Several US companies have submitted proposals over the years for this project which has not materialized.
 The CPC expects to increase the refining capacity from the current 50,000 barrels per day to 100,000 barrels per day.
 Sri Lanka’s main 5.8-kilometer oil pipeline also needs urgent replacement.
-The Government awarded a feasibility study to a Singaporean company to explore options for refinery upgrade and refurbishment.
+The government published an EOI earlier this year for a petroleum refinery with seven companies offering proposals that has currently been shortlisted to three firms, which includes Sinopec.

 Leading Sub-Sectors